Predicting Phenotypes from Brain Connection Structure: Simulation studies

 \subsubsection{Data generated by a different mechanism}

 We evaluated inference accuracy under model misspecification.
 Twenty five datasets were generated using a different process than BaCon.
 Then, each dataset was analyzed using the BaCon methodology and the inferred clusters were compared with the true clusters.
-Specifically, for a true correlation $\varphi^{(0)} \in\{0.90, 0.95, 0.99\}$ determining the within-cluster tightness, binary values for $n=100$ individuals and $p=250$ covariates were generated as follows:
+Specifically, for a true correlation $\varphi^{(0)} \in\{0.90, 0.95, 0.99\}$ determining within-cluster tightness, the binary values of $n=100$ individuals and $p=250$ covariates were generated as follows:

 \begin{enumerate}

 \item \textbf{True number of clusters:} Integer $Q_0$ was generated from a Poisson distribution with mean $p/8$ and restricted to integers less than $\lfloor p/4\rfloor$.